ylhz/tf_to_pytorch_model/README.md

 # Implementation of sample attack

-This table is the data in the reproduced paper [Patch-wise Attack for Fooling Deep Neural Network](http://arxiv.org/abs/2007.06765), and we can see that we have obtained similar results with the converted model.
-The specific parameter settings can be consulted in the paper.
+This table shows our result / paper result ("*" indicates white-box attack).
+The paper result is from [Patch-wise Attack for Fooling Deep Neural Network](http://arxiv.org/abs/2007.06765), and we can see that we have obtained similar results with the converted model.
+The specific parameter settings can be found in the paper.

-our result / paper result ("*" indicates white-box attack)

 | attack method | inc_v3       | inc_v4    | resnet_v2_152 | inc_res_v2 | ens3_adv_inc_v3 | ens4_adv_inc_v3 | ens_adv_inc_res_v2 |
 | ------------- | ------------ | --------- | ------------- | ---------- | --------------- | --------------- | ------------------ |